secnot/uva-onlinejudge-solutions/README.md

-# UVa Online Judge solutions in Python
+# UVa online judge solutions in Python

+[UVa Online Judge](https://uva.onlinejudge.org) is an online automated judge for programming problems hosted by University of Valladolid.

-My python solutions to some uva-onlinejudge problems
+This repository contains my python solutions to some of the problems.

 ## Other solutions